C4 Logo Return to main site

 WHO target: Fewer than 4 new cases per 100,000 women*

-Status: Cervical cancer incidence was 6.6 per 100,000 women in 2020 (most recent single year of data available), so a 39% reduction is required to reach elimination.
-Rates for the period 2016-2020 were 6.4 per 100,000 women, which was three times as high as the elimination target among Aboriginal and Torres Strait Islander women, therefore a 67% reduction is needed to achieve elimination.
-Rates over the period 2016-2020 were at least twice as high as the elimination target for women living in outer regional or very remote areas.
-Incidence rates increased with increasing area-level socioeconomic disadvantage and also tended to increase with increasing remoteness.
+Status: Cervical cancer incidence was 6.3 per 100,000 women in 2021 (most recent single year of data available), so a 37% reduction is required to reach elimination.
+Rates for the period 2017-2021 were 6.4 per 100,000 women, and 11.7 per 100,000 among Aboriginal and Torres Strait Islander women, which was nearly three times as high as the elimination target, therefore, a 66% reduction is needed to achieve elimination.
+Rates over the period 2017-2021 were at least twice as high as the elimination target for women living in outer regional or remote areas.

 * the target (and therefore rates in this report) are age-standardised using the WHO World 2015 female population